ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 people.
 Moreover, the design, implementation, evaluation, and documentation of Python-based software are exciting and rewarding activities!
-The course instructor invites you to pursue, with great enthusiasm and vigor, this adventure in rigorous Python programming.
+The course instructor invites you to pursue, with great enthusiasm and vigor, this adventure in data abstraction and rigorous Python programming.

 ???+ note